Here’s everything you need to know about inspecting a home during a pandemic.

 Remember to maintain 1.5 metres of distance between yourself and those around you.
 Agents should also cap the number of people entering each property, ensuring each person has approximately 4 square metres of space around them at all times.

-Good hand hygiene should be practiced, sanitising your hands before and after you enter any property.
+Good hand hygiene should be practised, sanitising your hands before and after you enter any property.
 Agents may provide alcohol-based sanitisers at the entry and exit points of the home.
 And like Queensland and Victoria, you will be required to provide your details at the door to assist with contact tracing if necessary.

 Open home inspections are permitted with no more than 10 people entering the property at a time.
 You are expected to practice appropriate social distancing rules (1.5 metres) and the agent must ensure 2 square metres of space between each person in the home.